apache/flink-web/docs/content/posts/2023-04-13-howto-create-batch-source.md

 act upon reader registration by implementing [addReader()](https://nightlies.apache.org/flink/flink-docs-master/api/java/org/apache/flink/api/connector/source/SplitEnumerator.html#addReader-int-) but, as we do lazy splits generation, we have nothing to do there.
-In some case, generating a split is too costly, so we can pre-generate a batch (not all) of splits to amortize this cost.
+In some cases, generating a split is too costly, so we can pre-generate a batch (not all) of splits to amortize this cost.
 The number/size of batched splits need to be taken into account to avoid consuming too much memory.